Trump Administration Wants To Fire 248 Forecasters At the National Weather Service - Slashdot

 *Using publicly funded satellite and sensor data.
 But we'll just 'add some value' and sell it back to you.

-This widget fell apart because there's not enough screws holding it together!
-I know, let's punish it by pulling out more screws!
-That'll teach it for falling apart.

-What's missing from the article (Score:2)
+What's missing from the article (Score:5, Insightful)

 If "Trump" is proposing eliminating 248 NWS Forecasters, exactly how many are there currently?